JessicaChildress/Portfolio/README.md

 # Jessica Childress Project Portfolio

 ## Description
-This Repository serves as a portfolio containing my data science projects.
-The goal is to showcase my unique skillset through projects that interest me.
+The goal of this Repository is to serves as a portfolio showcasing my unique skillset through various data science projects:

 1. Statistyical Analysis of popular shows and movies on various streaming services.
   * SKILLS: Python, Jupyter Notebooks, Statistics, Data Cleaning, Exploratory Data Analysis